xddxdd/nixos-config/README.md

 My hosts are categorized into three types:

 - `client`: A host running NixOS.
 Usually a desktop/laptop running a desktop environment.
+- `minimal`: A minimal NixOS host, used for special purposes.
 - `server`: A host running NixOS without GUI.
 Usually a VM running on a cloud provider.

 ## Folder Structure